c0ded00d1e12/ecen224/_labs/display.md

     ```

 #### Compiling into a Project

 Now that the `bcm2835` library is installed, we can use it in any C program that we like!
 This comes especially in handy for our new LCD and button HAT.
-However, since this is an installed library and not a default one, we have to let `gcc` that we are trying to include it in the compilation process.
+However, since this is an installed library and not a default one, we have to let `gcc` know that we are trying to include it in the compilation process.
 This is done by adding the `-lbcm2835` flag to our normal `gcc` compilation command.
 The `-l` lets `gcc` know we are including a custom system library, while the `bcm2835` part is just the name of the library itself.

 #### Executing

 Accessing the HAT hardware requires special permissions.
-After compiling your project, you will need to run it with `sudo` (eg `sudo ./main`) otherwise you will likely see a `segmentation fault`.
+After compiling your project, you will need to run it with `sudo` (e.g., `sudo ./main`) otherwise you will likely see a `segmentation fault`.

 ### Drawing to the Screen

 In this lab you will be responsible for writing a `main.c` file that will draw shapes and images to the LCD screen.
 The library responsible for this is found in the `display` library files.
 There are many functions that can accomplish various techniques such as drawing shapes or writing text.
 Become familiar with the `display.h` and read their corresponding comments.

 #### Orientation and Dimensions